 Building started in 1587, much of the stone probably being taken from the ruins of the adjacent monastery, and comprised a two-storey block, the lower floor being the school room and the upper containing the masters’ quarters and a room for the governors.
 This building, now standing three storeys high, was incorporated in Foundation House in 1840 and forms the north side of the Quadrangle where the original doorway can still be seen.
 The old school room is now the dining room.

 In the four hundred years since its establishment, St Bees has withstood changing fortunes, but it has continued to stand the test of time.
-After a brief closure we look forward to opening the doors of our magnificent school once more in September 2018, starting with a Year 7 intake which provides the best educational model for families.
+After a brief closure we opened the doors of our magnificent school once more in September 2018, starting with a Year 7 intake which provides the best educational model for families.
 The school will grow organically from Year 7 upwards to establish the new culture from the ground up.
 Strong social dynamics and interactions are crucial to high quality education and group sizes remain small to ensure unrivalled care for the individual.
+Places for years 7, 8, 9, and 12 are available for 2019.

 Over the next five years, the School is embarking on an ambitious redevelopment programme with millions of pounds earmarked for investment in the historic site in order to provide pupils with the very best amenities.